thomaswpp/mpquic-sbd/README.md

  * (a) To reproduce easily our experimental setup and measurements in [1], we provide a VM ready to run the experiments.
 Go to Section 3 for more instructions.

  * (b) You can create your own experimental environment, and then download and install this software artefact.
-Go to Section XX for more instructions.
+Go to Section 4 for more instructions.

 # 3 Quickstart to reproduce our experiments from a prepared VM